skyscrapers/docker-images/README.md

 We want to monitor Nginx and for this we need the [VTS Nginx module](https://github.com/vozlt/nginx-module-vts) to have enhanced metrics.
 To activate VTS we have to build the binary from scratch.

-## cloud-nuke
+## aws-nuke

-Docker image containing the [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke) binary.
+Docker image containing the [aws-nuke](https://github.com/gruntwork-io/aws-nuke) binary.
 Based on alpine.